 The MNUDL Summer Fellowship is a way of keeping the Minnesota Debate and Advocacy Workshop accessible for all students and give them opportunities and experience.
 If you want to attend MDAW but need to work in order to make money for yourself or your family, consider applying for the Summer Fellowship.
 Please note: this fellowship is specifically focused around building the diversity pipeline for students of color.

 Students who are accepted for a fellowship are sponsored by a local corporation or law firm, which covers the cost of attending MDAW.
 After MDAW, students have four weeks of experiential work with their sponsoring organization, and receive a $1000 stipend.
-By doing this students can learn about professional fields where debate experience is valued.
+With this experience, students will learn about professional fields where debate experience is valued.

 Experiential work can include data entry, hospitality, filing and research.
 Students are also able to attend some hearings and meetings within the firm.
 The MNUDL will work with students who have been awarded the fellowship to ensure that they are prepared for the experience by determining that they have access to transportation, appropriate attire, and have clear expectations of their role.